stg-tud/apsa/2019/9-IntroductionToPointsToAndAliasAnalysis/IntroductionToPointsToAndAliasAnalysis.md

 [.build-lists: true]

- - Points-to analysis associates variables with allocation sites
+ - Points-to analysis associates variables with allocation sites.
- - If allocation sites are unknown then this association is necessarily either unsound or imprecise, depending on the analysis design
+ - If allocation sites are unknown then this association is necessarily either unsound or imprecise, depending on the analysis design.
- - In comparison, alias analysis can recover precision by analyzing the relationship between variables without carrying which objects they point to
+ - In comparison, alias analysis can recover precision by analyzing the relationship between variables without caring which objects they point to.

 ---
 # A direct alias analysis